Causal Inference and Data Fusion in Econometrics: Preliminaries: Structural Causal Models, Causal Graphs, and Interventions

-An SCM constitutes a set of (exogenous) background factors, $U$, which are determined outside of the model and taken as given.
+An SCM constitutes a set of (exogenous) background factors, $U$, which are determined outside of the model.
 Their associated (joint) probability distribution, $P(u)$, creates variation in the endogenous variables, $V$, whose source remains not further specified.
 Inside the model, the value of an endogenous variable $V_i$ is determined by a causal process, $v_i \leftarrow f_i(pa_i, u_i)$, that maps the background factors $U_i$ and a set of endogenous variables $PA_i$ (so-called \emph{parents}) into $V_i$.
 These causal processes -- or mechanisms -- are assumed to be invariant unless explicitly intervened on (see Section \ref{sec_interventions}).
 Together with the background factors, they represent the data generating process (DGP) according to which \emph{nature} assigns values to the (endogenous) variables under study.\footnote{Background factors correspond to what is often referred to as ``error terms" in classical econometrics.
 However, we deliberately avoid this terminology to emphasize that the $U_i$'s in an SCM have a causal interpretation, in contrast to the purely statistical notion of a prediction error or deviation from a conditional mean function.}

-To emphasize the interpretation of $f_i$'s as stimulus-response relationships, and in contrast to the standard notation in econometrics, the computer science literature uses assignment operators ``$\leftarrow$" instead of equality signs (similar to the syntax of programming languages).
+To emphasize the interpretation of $f_i$'s as stimulus-response relationships, and in contrast to the standard notation in econometrics, the artificial intelligence literature uses assignment operators ``$\leftarrow$" instead of equality signs (similar to the syntax of programming languages).
 Assignments change meaning under solution-preserving algebraic operations; i.e., $y \leftarrow ax \neq x \leftarrow y/a$ (\citealp{Pearl2009}, p.\ 27).
-This highlights the asymmetric nature of elementary causal mechanisms \citep{Woodward2003,Cartwright2007}, in the sense that if $x$ is a cause of $y$, it cannot be the case that $y$ is also a cause of $x$ in the same instance of time.
+This highlights the asymmetric nature of elementary causal mechanisms (\citealp{Woodward2003,Cartwright2007}), in the sense that if $X$ is a cause of $Y$, it cannot be the case that $Y$ is also a cause of $X$ at the same instance of time.